 BRPD Detectives investigate fatal shooting on Gus Young Ave.

-BATON ROUGE - Baton Rouge Police Homicide Detectives are investigating the shooting death of Christopher Smith, 29, that occurred last night around 7:48pm in the 4500 block of Gus Young Ave.
+BATON ROUGE - Baton Rouge Police Homicide Detectives are investigating the shooting death of 29-year-old Christopher Smith.

+The shooting occurred Saturday night around 7:50 p.m. in the 4500 block of Gus Young Ave.

-BRPD Detectives believe Smith was shot and transported to a local hospital by private vehicle after the shooting occurred.
+BRPD Detectives believe Smith was shot and transported to a local hospital in a private vehicle after the shooting occurred.

-Smith died at the hospital.
+Smith died at the hospital, according to BRPD.

 There are no known suspects or motives at this time.